turbo-sim/pysolver_view/docs/source/introduction.rst

 PySolverView: An Interface for SciPy Solvers
 ------------------------------------------------------

-:mod:`PySolverView` is a wrapper for the root finding and optimization solvers of :mod:`scipy`.
+:mod:`PySolverView` is a wrapper for the equation and optimization solvers of :mod:`scipy`.

 :mod:`scipy.optimize.root`, is a solver for nonlinear systems of equations: